eProsima/code-style/README.md

 Block indentation increases +4 spaces each time a new block or block-like construct is opened.
 When the block ends, the indent returns to the previous indent level.
-If line-wrapping occurs an extra indentation of +8 spaces should be added.
+If line-wrapping occurs, an extra indentation of +8 spaces should be added.

 ### Vertical Whitespace